An interactive exhibition at NYCxDesign

 The seventh interaction is a guided experience on the TRIAGE card itself, where physical souvenirs from each of the interventions come together in a way that ranks their newly-revealed priorities—sorted from most pressing to least.
 Visitors leave the exhibition with newly-discovered points of view, uncovered biases, and heightened enthusiasm.

 As part of a team of 18 designers, Alexia participated in various ways: she led the ideation of the Operating Room, lead the costume team, and was an important member of the collateral team.

 For Operating Room Alexia worked with two of her classmates on developing the interaction.
-The initial idea of making this a life sized Operation Game was brought in by Alexia, after which the whole team came together to add the different features that completed the interaction: the itemized bill at the end and the public poll reflected in the test tubes on the back of the figure.
+The initial idea of making this a life sized Operation Game was brought in by her, after which the whole team came together to add the different features that completed the interaction: the itemized bill at the end and the public poll reflected in the test tubes on the back of the figure.
 This last part of the interaction, where we asked our participants a question around who they thought was responsible for the cost of healthcare in the US, created lively debate and conversation which became a seminal point in the interaction.
 During the making phase Alexia was in charge of bringing all the elements together to make the interaction fun and functional.

 The presentation at Wanted Design was dynamic, fun and incredibly engaging, a testament to the results of mashing together serious subjects with creativity, design, making and physical interactions.